FerraiuoloP/CI2024_lab1/README.md

 | 6        | 100,000       | 10,000   | 0.3     |

 # Description
-The algorithm uses **hill climbing** gives priority to improving the current solution, accepts worse solutions (**simulated annealing**) as temperature increases.
+The algorithm based on **hill climbing** gives priority to improving the current solution, accepts worse solutions (**simulated annealing**) as temperature increases.
 With some probability accepts (intermediate) non-covering solutions.

 # Contributors
 Some techniques implemented in my proposal were discussed and developed jointly with my colleague [GDennis01](https://github.com/GDennis01/).